 Does USAA offer student loan refinancing?

-If you want to refinance a former USAA student loan (or any other private or federal loan), you’ll need to apply through a private lender such as SoFi, Earnest, or ELFI.
-You can also compare offers through a marketplace such as Credible.
+If you want to refinance a former USAA student loan (or any other private or federal student loan), you’ll need to apply through a private lender such as SoFi, Earnest, or ELFI.
+You can also compare offers through a marketplace like Credible.

 Before refinancing, compare: